 Colin C. West is an experienced litigator and trial lawyer, with an emphasis on antitrust cases, class actions, Native American tribal issues, and other high-stakes litigation.
 He has achieved defense verdicts and other favorable results for his clients in a wide variety of industries, including high technology, chemical additives, energy, and automotive.
 He is also a frequent instructor and lecturer on litigation techniques and strategies.
 Colin also has experience in internal investigations.

 Colin frequently counsels clients in the United States and the Pacific Rim on antitrust and ediscovery issues and issues regarding Native American tribal sovereignty.
-He is the former chair of the Antitrust and Business Regulation Section of the Bar Association of San Francisco, and is a frequent contributor to the industry and legal publications in the United States and Japan.
+He is the former chair of the Antitrust and Business Regulation Section of the Bar Association of San Francisco, and is a frequent contributor to industry and legal publications in the United States and Japan.

-Colin is also deeply involved in efforts to reform the San Francisco Police Department’s use-of-force policies, serving as an adviser to the San Francisco District Attorney’s Office’s Blue Ribbon Panel on Transparency, Accountability and Fairness in Law Enforcement on this issue, as well as serving on a Working Group advising San Francisco Police Commission on changes to its use of force policies.
+Colin is also deeply involved in efforts to reform police use-of-force policies.
+He served as an adviser to the San Francisco District Attorney’s Office’s Blue Ribbon Panel on Transparency, Accountability and Fairness in Law Enforcement on this issue, and on a working group advising the San Francisco Police Commission on changes to its use-of-force policies.

 Alameda County Flood Control, et al v.
 California Department of Water Resources — Obtained defense verdict at trial for a group of water contractors in a trial over the allocation of benefits from the Hyatt-Thermalito power facility.
 This was named one of the top defense verdicts of 2009 by the Daily Journal.